Rotary Youth Exchange builds peace.

 Host families are volunteers who identify with Rotary's mission of peace.
 Often, members of Rotary clubs will volunteer to host.
 Host families are not paid to host and often incur extra expenses in order to host a foreign exchange student.
 Host families come in all types:

-• Families with different ethnic, religious or cultural backgrounds
+Families of any ethnic, religious or cultural backgrounds

 Host families agree to undergo a criminal background check and home inspection.